sammosampson/RiskCaptureDemo/README.md

     }
 });
 ```
-This will create a projection from the risk capture map stream that will allow the lookup of the table and column name for the item id for the data warehouse service.
+This will create a projection from the risk capture map stream that will allow the lookup of the table and column name given the risk capture item id for the data warehouse service.

 add yet another continuous emitting projection in eventstore called RiskCaptureItem To Documents Field Lookup with the body:
 ```